 After a long Corona break, a few days ago we finally had one of our internal trainings again:

-A meeting of the entire practice team with one of the doctors, detailed, professional information on a topic of your choice and a good opportunity to calmly discuss medical [read more...]
+A meeting of the whole practice team with one of the doctors, detailed, professional information on a topic of your choice and a good opportunity to discuss medical [read more...]

 Since 2020, new legal provisions for the early detection of cervical cancer have been in force.